Tag: preaching

 The call to the ministry – The ultimate test

-The ministry is beyond doubt the highest and holiest calling in the world.
+By the late Rev. Martin Holdt The ministry is beyond doubt the highest and holiest calling in the world.
 It is hard and exacting.
 It calls for great sacrifice and is demanding to the extreme.
-Many men are willing to accept the challenge of such a work, and many give up their well-earned security to undertake that challenge, but are they necessarily called?
+Many men are willing to accept the challenge of such a work and many give up their well-earned security to…

 The Pelagian Captivity of the Church